SRXDModdingGroup/SRXDVisualsProjectTemplate/README.md

 ### Building AssetBundles and Adding Them to SRXD

-- Select your prefab asset and assign an asset bundle at the bottom of the inspector
+- Select your prefab asset and assign an asset bundle at the bottom of the Inspector
 - Open the AssetBundle Browser (Window > AssetBundle Browser) and click Build
 - By default, all AssetBundles will be built to
   - ```<Project Folder>/AssetBundles/StandaloneWindows```